kishanpatel789/kp_data_dev_site/content/posts/002_SnowflakeWithTerraform.md

 It's a lot of fun to develop a new project using a cloud platform like [Snowflake](https://www.snowflake.com/).
 You can quickly spin up databases and virtual compute with the click of a button to test new features.
 What's not fun is the unexpected bill that comes at the end of the month.
 When developing proof-of-concepts, these costs can be drastically reduced by simply destroying the resources created in Snowflake when you're not using them.
 Ideally, you could spend your day working in the cloud platform and at the end of the day, you could quickly tear down what you built to avoid storage and compute costs overnight.
 Even more ideally, you could re-provision your cloud resources the next day to continue your work.

-On a recent data engineering project, I used Snowflake as a data warehouse.
-The setup included a three schemas and a service user that would be used to manage data objects within the databases.
-Below is a brief description of how you can use Terraform to provision a basic data warehouse.
 [Terraform](https://www.terraform.io/) is an Infrasturcture-As-Code (IAC) solution for managing cloud resources.
+That's a fancy way of saying that you use programming to create stuff in the cloud instead of using the traditional click-and-type steps in a user interface or instead of using a custom API made available by the cloud provider.
 Terraform allows you to define the target state of your cloud resources and keeps a log of the current state.
 The Terraform executable then attempts to create, modify, and delete cloud resources to make the current state match the target state.

+On a recent data engineering project, I used Snowflake as a data warehouse.
+The setup included a database, three schemas and a service user that would be used to manage data objects within the database.
+Below is a brief description of how you can use Terraform to provision a basic data warehouse.

+## Setup

 For small projects, you can keep store the current state on your local machine.
 For production environments, it's best to use Terraform Cloud to manage the current state, especially when collaborating with other developers.

-## Setup

 Download Terraform executable: https://developer.hashicorp.com/terraform/install